a2stuff/a2d/tests/README.md

 ## `lib/` - Libraries

-This directory is part of the package path, so scripts can just `a2d = require("a2d")`, etc.
+This directory is part of the package path, so scripts can just `a2d = require("a2d")`, etc. But shouldn't need to.

+* `lib/autoboot.lua` - the file that MAME is actually launched with.
+It has boilerplate to simplify test scripts.
-* `lib/test.lua` - basic test infrastructure
+* `lib/test.lua` - basic test infrastructure; exposed as a `test` global.
-* `lib/apple2.lua` - utilities for driving Apple II systems in MAME
+* `lib/apple2.lua` - utilities for driving Apple II systems in MAME; exposed as an `apple2` global.
-* `lib/a2d.lua` - utilities for driving Apple II DeskTop specifically
+* `lib/a2d.lua` - utilities for driving Apple II DeskTop specifically; exposed as an `a2d` global.

 ## `screenshots/`